MohnishMishra/TinDog/README.md

 # TinDog

-This is a small website replicating Tinder but for dogs Concepts of HTML, CSS and Bootstrap have been implemented
+This is a small website replicating Tinder but for dogs.

+Concepts of HTML, CSS and Bootstrap have been implemented